scholarslab/CodeLab/Week06/README.md

 #### Assignment 1

-In preparation for next week's Brandon Code Lab Special Episode, read/work through the piece [here](https://humanitiesprogramming.github.io/exercises/python-debugging/) on "common code errors and how to find them" (skipping the "Classes" one for now).
+* In preparation for next week's Brandon Code Lab Special Episode, read/work through the piece [here](https://humanitiesprogramming.github.io/exercises/python-debugging/) on "common code errors and how to find them" (skipping the "Classes" one for now).
+You will at least want to read through the top piece.
+If you have time, you can work through later exercises (but keep in mind they will be quite frustrating).
+* Send Brandon (by slack, email, or github) a working solution to some homework exercise from CodeLab so far.